Skip to main content

 There is currently one Alertmanager rule configured in govuk-helm-charts, HighVertexP90Latency, which sends notifications in Slack if requests to Google Cloud Discovery Engine search endpoint exceed acceptable duration thresholds.

-Causes of degradation of service alerts firing
+Causes of degradation of search service alerts firing

 A common cause of drops in search success rate, is high latency from the DiscoveryEngine API.
 This will result in the Google::Cloud::DiscoveryEngine Ruby client timing out and raising Google::Cloud::DeadlineExceededError errors, which in turn lead Search API v2 to respond with 500 errors for search result requests.